rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

  6. Registered Users shall be able to make a list of products they are interested in buying.
  7. Registered Users shall be able to use a public chat to talk about products they are willing to buy.
  8. Registered Users shall be able to see products tailored to their interests on homepage.
- 10. Registered and Unregistered Users shall be able to browse site and products posted.

 **Registered and Unregisterd Users**
  1. Registered and Unregistered Users shall have categories to filter a user’s search.
  2. Registered and Unregistered Users shall be able to use search bar (for products, registered users, categories).